Cannes: Film highlights societal sexism in Bangladesh | DW | 08.07.2021

 "But there are women like Rehana, who retaliate.
 Women have immense power," Badhon said.

-The hour-and-47-minute-long film is the first Bangladeshi feature to be officially screened at the Cannes Film Festival.
+The 1-hour, 47-minute film is the first Bangladeshi feature to be officially screened at the Cannes Film Festival.

 Bangladesh's film industry has been struggling for years.
 Zamal believes that the screening of the film at Cannes will give the entire industry a boost.